liferay/liferay-docs/en/deployment/articles-dxp/03-installing-a-search-engine/03-enterprise-search/02-monitoring/01-monitoring-intro.markdown

 [Liferay's Sales department for more information](https://www.liferay.com/contact-us#contact-sales).

 | **The same monitoring connector is used for Elasticsearch 6 and 7**: When first
-| created, the Liferay Connector to X-Pack Monitoring [Elastic Stack 6.x] was
+| created, the Liferay Enterprise Search Monitoring app  was
 | intended to be used only with Elasticsearch 6.
 However, testing revealed that
 | the same connector works with Elasticsearch 7, so a new connector is not
 | necessary if you're using Elasticsearch 7.